President Trump's Supreme Court justice nominee, 49-year-old Judge Neil Gorsuch, beings his confirmation hearings Monday.

 If confirmed, he would replace another conservative, Justice Antonin Scalia, who passed away in his sleep at age 79 in February 2016.

 Since then, the court has had only eight justices.

 (President Obama nominated Judge Merrick Garland to the bench in March, but Senate Republicans made good on their promise to block any pick until after the next president was elected.
 After Trump took office, Garland began hearing cases again as chief judge of the U.S. Court of Appeals for the District of Columbia Circuit.)

-Read more about the current eight justices' history and their pathways to the nation's highest court:
+Read more about the current justices' history and their pathways to the nation's highest court:

 Chief Justice John G. Roberts, Jr.

 Roberts, 62, was appointed to the court in 2005 by President George W. Bush, who nominated him as chief justice.
 He took his seat Sept.
 29, 2005, after a 78-22 vote in the Senate approving his nomination to become the 17th chief justice.
 Roberts graduated from Harvard College in 1976 and received his law degree from Harvard three years later.
 He served on the D.C.
 Circuit Court of Appeals before being appointed to the Supreme Court.
 Roberts was born in Buffalo, New York, and has two children with his wife, Jane Marie Sullivan.